 3. Subtract the two numbers

 Now you try multiplying 41 x 57.
-The procedure to arrive at this answer is the same as before and you can find it below:
+The procedure is the same as before and you can find it below:

-Like rounding up, another technique to use before you apply the secret of multiplication tricks, is to factor the number before multiplying it.
-Let us look at how to do that by trying to multiply 21 x 63.
+Like rounding up, one of the multiplication tricks is to factor the number before multiplying it.
+Let us look at how to do that by trying to multiply 45 x 22.